sylvainjule/kirby-backups/README.md

 ## 1. Installation

-> Prerequisite: you must install [kirby-janitor 3+](https://github.com/bnomei/kirby3-janitor) (and the CLI per janitor's instructions) for this plugin to work.
+> Prerequisite: you must install [kirby-janitor](https://github.com/bnomei/kirby3-janitor) (and the CLI per janitor's instructions) for this plugin to work.
+> For a Kirby 3 website, install v.1.0.3.
+For a Kirby 4 website, install v.1.0.4+.

 Download and copy this repository to ```/site/plugins/backups```